 NW

-Where I’ve lived for the past almost 3 years, NW is basically anything North of Burnside and West of the 405 freeway.
+I lived in this neighborhood for a long while and it’s still one of my favorites.
+NW Portland is basically anything North of Burnside and West of the 405 freeway.
 It encompasses a bunch of tiny smaller NW neighborhoods like Nob Hill and Slab Town but overall you’ll find old historic homes and small local shops and restaurants in this area.

-Don’t miss: A wander through the old Victorian houses scattered around Nob Hill.
+Don’t miss: A wander through the old Victorian houses scattered around Nob Hill and NW 23rd.

 Goose Hollow

 The neighborhood where Nick and I lived for 10 years in SW Portland is hilly and very green with old trees.
-Goose Hollow is where the Timbers play, so game days can be hectic up there!
+Goose Hollow is where the Timbers play, so game days can be hectic up there but it’s the perfect place to see old homes and views of the city.

 Don’t miss: A Timbers game!